-We are named as a defendant in approximately 410 Axiron product liability lawsuits in the U.S. involving approximately 560 plaintiffs.
-In more than one-third of the cases, other manufacturers of testosterone are named as co-defendants.
-Nearly all of these lawsuits have been consolidated in a federal multi-district litigation in the U.S. District Court for the Northern District of Illinois.
-A small number of lawsuits has been filed in state courts.
+We are named as a defendant in approximately 520 Axiron product liability lawsuits in the U.S. involving approximately 520 plaintiffs.
+In about one-third of the cases, other manufacturers of testosterone are named as co-defendants.
+Nearly all of these lawsuits have been consolidated in a federal MDL in the U.S. District Court for the Northern District of Illinois.
+A small number of lawsuits have been filed in state courts.
 The cases generally allege cardiovascular and related injuries.
-We believe these claims are without merit and are prepared to defend against them vigorously.
+Medical Mutual of Ohio has filed a class action complaint against multiple manufacturers of testosterone products in the Northern District of Illinois, on behalf of third party payers who paid for those products.
+The complainant is seeking damages under various state consumer protection laws and the federal Racketeer Influenced and Corrupt Organizations Act.
+We believe these lawsuits and claims are without merit and are prepared to defend against them vigorously.